Foreclosure Rates 2025-2026

 When the COVID-19 pandemic hit, millions of Americans faced job loss or income disruption, making it difficult to keep up with mortgage payments.
 To prevent a repeat of the 2010 foreclosure wave, the federal government and most states implemented foreclosure moratoriums, created forbearance programs, and enacted temporary foreclosure protections.
 As a result, foreclosure filings remained historically low in 2020 and 2021.

-Highest Foreclosure Rates By State in 2025
+Top States With Highest Foreclosure Rates in 2025

 These states often top the list of states with high foreclosure rates.
 But states that have high foreclosure rates tend to fluctuate.
-Over the years, states with high foreclosure rates have also included others, such as New York, California, and Florida.
+Over the years, states with high foreclosure rates have also included others, such as New York, California, and Illinois.

 What State Has the Most Foreclosures in Terms of Numbers?